grenn24/PSA-Code-Sprint-2025/README.md

 ```
 npm run db:clear
 ```
-- Seed the database with sample user and chat data:
+- Seed the database with sample user and chat data (derived from sample json data and mocked data):
 ```
 npm run db:seed
 ```